Updated: March 2025

 - Identifying opportunities for internal mobility or professional growth for the employee

-Take some time to understand your employee’s workload and ensure that deadlines are achievable so that they feel ready to tackle the challenge.
+Tight deadlines can create workplace pressure which can, in turn, cause a domino effect to burnout.
+Take some time to understand your employee’s current projects and ensure that deadlines are achievable so that they feel ready to tackle challenges.
 This can be done by breaking workloads down into smaller subtasks and proficiencies and by monitoring performance metrics to see when deadlines are falling behind.

 RELATED: 10 Easy Ways to Care for Your Mental Health at Work